 How do you use data?

 Journo Resources does not use data in the same way as other websites.
-We explicitly do not collect or store any data from the visitors to our site using trackers or other covert methods, other than the basic information we can see through Google Analytics.
+We explicitly do not collect or store any data from the visitors to our site using trackers or other covert methods, other than the basic information we can see through Google Analytics and WordPress.
 This data is used to present site traffic figures to our advertisers, so they will sponsor various sections of the website, in order to keep our website free and pay our staff and freelancers.

 We also produce a number of lists based on data, for example, our freelance rates page and salary data.
 We believe providing clear and transparent data in these areas helps to benefit us all.
 This data is compiled in a number of ways.
 Some rates are found through publically accessible job postings – our team regularly look at sites such as Mediargh, Gorkana Jobs and others.
 Other information is submitted to us via Google forms.
 For salaries which are submitted, we will then anonymise this data by removing the specific job title and employer, so it is unable to be traced back to the person who submitted it.
 We do not store the data anywhere else other than the secure form in which it is submitted, and the public-facing lists on site.
 We do not share this data with anyone else.